mshashank02/EEC201-Project/README.md

 ## Instructions to Run the Code

 ### MATLAB Files & Their Functions
 This project consists of **7 MATLAB scripts**, each performing speech recognition on different training and testing datasets.
+Just download and run script per choice (All necessary Functions are present in all the matlab scripts).

 ---